cassidoo/HTML-CSS-Tutorial/README.md

 So the first thing you'll need is an editor to edit your jazz.
 There's tons of options out there.

  * Notepad (that's right, the stupid thing that comes on your PC) - This is about as basic as you can get.
 It's totally okay if you want to use this, but I recommend one of the editors below just so you can see code highlighting (which will help you out later on).
 But, if you want to be a purist, this'll work just fine.
- * [Aptana Studio 3](http://aptana.com/) - This is what I typically use.
-It's fairly easy to navigate, you create projects in it and it supports standard web projects, PHP, and Ruby.
-If you're a beginner that probably means nothing to you.
-Anyway, a decent choice.
+ * [Atom](https://atom.io/) - This is what I typically use.
+It's very customizable with a huge plugin library and open source so it's always being improved.
  * [Sublime Text 2](http://www.sublimetext.com/2) - This is a pretty popular option, and for good reason.
 Very clean interface.
 Once you can navigate it (learning curve isn't that big), it's pretty dreamy.
 Like your face.
+ * [CodePen Projects](http://codepen.io/projects/) - this is an in-browser code editor, so you can code directly within the web browser, no downloads required. :)
   * [Notepad++](http://notepad-plus-plus.org/) - This is just one step up from Notepad.
 But it's pretty dece.
 Code highlighting is in it, and nothing else too fancy, which is what I like about it.
- * [ICEcoder](http://icecoder.net/) - this is an in-browser code editor, which lets you code directly within the web browser, online or offline, it means you only need one program (your browser) to develop websites, which is cool
+  * [Aptana Studio 3](http://aptana.com/) - It's fairly easy to navigate, you create projects in it and it supports standard web projects, PHP, and Ruby.
+If you're a beginner that probably means nothing to you.
+Anyway, a decent choice.

 There's a bunch of others [listed here](http://en.wikipedia.org/wiki/List_of_HTML_editors), I just listed the ones I've used and liked!